ibm-cloud-docs/solution-tutorials/highly-available-and-scalable-web-application.md

    You can also use your own domain name with the Load Balancer by adding a CNAME record pointing to the Load Balancer address in your DNS configuration.
    {: tip}
 2. Log as administrator in the Wordpress blog via *app1* or *app2* URL
-3. In Settings / General, set the Wordpress Address (URL) and Site Address (URL) to the Load Balancer address
+3. In Settings / General, set both the Wordpress Address (URL) and Site Address (URL) to the Load Balancer address
 4. Save the settings.
 Wordpress should redirect to the Load Balancer address It may take some time before the Load Balancer address becomes active due to DNS propagation.
    {: tip}